IPv6-mPvD/pvdd/README.md

 For now, the fields of interest are :

-* the PvD name itself (FQDN) and its characteristics (sequence number, H and L flags)
+* the PvD name itself (FQDN) and its characteristics (sequence number, H and L flags, lifetime)
 * the DNSSL field (list of search domains)
 * the RDNSS field (list of recursive domain servers)